agCleo/craft-oa-ScholIndexes-doc/CRAFTOA-doc-ERIH-PLUS.md

 *Last version: 2024-08-09*

-ERIH PLUS is an online index holding bibliographic information on academic journals in the Social Sciences and Humanities (SSH), with a focus on quality journals across all European languages and countries.
-ERIH PLUS supports journals’ policies of openness and transparency in line with editorial best practices.
+ERIH+ is an online index holding bibliographic information on academic journals in the Social Sciences and Humanities (SSH), with a focus on quality journals across all European languages and countries.
+ERIH+ supports journals’ policies of openness and transparency in line with editorial best practices.
 Curation ensures that journals open access status and Plan S compliance is marked.
-ERIH PLUS offers an additional index of articles, which is an SSH subset of Dimensions collections, showing only articles having a DOI.
+ERIH+ offers an additional index of articles, which is an SSH subset of Dimensions collections, showing only articles having a DOI.
 Dimensions is a multidisciplinary database that brings together over 140 million publications.

 ## General Information